-SPED 639 (3-3-0) Curriculum and Effective Practices for Teaching Students with Behavioral/Emotional Disabilities: The major framework for the course includes a research based examination of management and educational planning/programming for Children and Youth with emotional and behavioral disabilities.
+SPED 639 (3-3-0) Curriculum and Effective Practices for Teaching Students with

+Behavioral/Emotional Disabilities: The major framework for the course includes a research based examination of management and educational planning/programming for Children and Youth with emotional and behavioral disabilities.
 The course seeks to inspire and guide participants to gain the knowledge and skills necessary to match the complex and challenging roles of the teacher for the establishment of programs which reflect sound practices and which meet the needs of these children/youth.
 The course content focuses on teacher directed educational activities for managing and teaching students with mild to severe behavior and emotional problems; however, it ultimately seeks to prepare master educators who can effectively teach academic skills to children with diverse abilities.

-SPED 640 (3-0-3, 6-0-6, 9-0-9, variable credit) Master's Internship in Special Education: A supervised experience in basic and advanced teaching skills in special education.
+SPED 640 (3-0-3) Master?s Internship in Special Education: A supervised experience in basic and advanced teaching skills in special education.
 (Offered for variable credits, with a maximum of nine credit hours applicable to a graduate degree.)